isaacy2012/PillBox/README.md

 <b>Homescreen Widget</b>

-A handy homescreen widget allows you to check off an item right from the homescreen.
+A handy homescreen widget allows you to check off an item with one click, right from the homescreen.
 You can choose which items are displayed on the homescreen for privacy.

+<b>Track your refills</b>

+Track when you refill your pills, along with the expiry date, so PillBox can warn you when they're about to expire.

 <b>Personalizable</b>

-Reorder items however you want.
+Categorize your pills by color, or reorder them.

 <b>Features</b>